-- Specific and relevant – how well you present your professional experience is a determining factor that is going to set your apart from other applicants
+- Specific and relevant – how well you present your professional experience is a determining factor that is going to set you apart from other applicants

-- Keywords – the use of strong and effective keywords helps indicate the criteria in your sales executive resume.
+- Keywords – the use of strong and effective keywords helps indicate the criteria for your sales executive resume.

 - Start with a brief yet strong summary

-- Include your soft skills as they are crucial for your success
+- Include your soft skills as they are crucial to your success

 - Showcase quantifiable results